godot-dlang/godot-dlang-wiki/003_Basic-Example.md

 );
 ```

-> We have extra check here that checks if we are running in the editor.
-Often your game code will manipulate objects on scene, while in this simple example it won't really hurt anything besides messing up rotation if you accidentally attach it to a wrong object, in more realistic use cases this might lead to immediate editor crash if your script do something wrong.
+> We have code here that checks if we are running in the editor `if (Engine.isEditorHint)`.
+Often your game code will manipulate objects on scene, while in this simple example it won't really hurt anything besides messing up rotation if you accidentally attach it to a wrong object.
+In a more realistic use case this might lead to an immediate editor crash if your script do something wrong.

 Before we build we need to change build target type to create dynamic library as GDExtension expects a dynamic library to be load and unload it at run time.